KYW-TV: 2021 investigation of racism, homophobia and sexism

-It would be the station's coverage of Bill Cosby's rape trial in April 2018 that would be the most damning case of Dunn and Friend's inherent bias.
+It would be the station's coverage of Bill Cosby's rape trial in April 2018 that would prove to be the most damning case of Dunn and Friend's inherent bias.
 When the jury in the trial had announced that it had reached a verdict in the case, the station had to get their anchors in place in studio to go live with the report.
 Ukee Washington was already in position to go on air but his usual co-anchor at the time, Jessica Dean, was not available.
 In Dean's place, the station tasked 4 p.m. anchor Natasha Brown to take the anchor desk with Washington.
 Shortly thereafter, Kennedy received a call from Dunn who told Kennedy, "You do have a diversity problem," which was a reference to the fact that both Washington and Brown are African-Americans.
 Kennedy stated to Dunn that he was not in agreement with the sentiment expressed by Dunn.

-In 2019, Kennedy was fired by Dunn and Friend for what they claimed to be poor performance in his job at the station.
-They told him to make up a story as why he was being let go from the station but he vehemently refused to do so.
+In 2019, Kennedy was fired by Dunn and Friend for what they claimed to be poor performance in his job at the station despite the fact that there was information that showed that Kennedy would not only meet specific objectives with his job but in some instances exceed them.
+They told him to make up a story to others at the station as to explain why he was being let go but he vehemently refused to do so.
 Shortly thereafter, he filed a claim with the Pennsylvania Human Relations Commission in which he stated that he was fired in retaliation for his agreeing to cooperate with the internal investigation of Dunn and Friend.

-Ultimately, in April 2021, both Friend and Dunn were fired from their positions at the network due to the revelations of their egregious behaviors not just at KYW, but across the entire CBS network.
+Ultimately, in April 2021, both Friend and Dunn were fired from their positions at the network (and for Friend he was also fired as news director at WCBS) due to the revelations of their egregious behaviors not just at KYW, but across the entire CBS network.

 Technical information

 Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

-Digital subchannel 2.2, branded as CBS Philly Plus, was launched in November 2011 as a 24-hour news channel drawing upon the resources of KYW-TV, KYW radio (1060 AM), WPHT (1210 AM), and WIP (610 AM and 94.1 FM).
+Digital subchannel 3.2, branded as CBS Philly Plus, was launched in November 2011 as a 24-hour news channel drawing upon the resources of KYW-TV, KYW radio (1060 AM), WPHT (1210 AM), and WIP (610 AM and 94.1 FM).
 The Plus service was eventually planned to be rolled out to CBS' other owned-and-operated stations, but only KYW-TV and WCBS-TV in New York City added Plus channel services.

 On October 21, 2014, CBS and Weigel Broadcasting announced the launch of a new digital subchannel service called Decades, scheduled to launch on all CBS-owned stations in 2015, including on KYW-TV on channel 3.2.
 On January 16, 2015, Decades started after eight minutes of a test pattern that occurred first with the CBS Philly Plus ticker and then one minute later with a test pattern without the CBS Philly Plus ticker.
 On September 3, 2018, Decades was replaced by Start TV.